What Is a Career in Pharmacology?

 Educational and Other Career Requirements

 A pharmacologist is a highly-educated professional.
 If you are thinking about joining this specialized field, you will first need to earn a relevant undergraduate degree.
 There are a few options to choose from.
 You might choose to major in biology with a specialization in pre-pharmacy, for example.
-Biochemistry and molecular biology are other degree possibilities.
+Cellular and molecular biology are other degree possibilities.
 In short, any degree that combines biology with chemistry, or that focuses on pharmaceuticals, is a smart choice for aspiring pharmacologists.

 After you graduate with a bachelor of science, you will need to earn one or two graduate degrees.
 A pharmacologist may earn either a doctorate (PhD) in pharmacology or a Doctor of Pharmacy (PharmD) from a pharmacy school.
 Some pharmacologists earn both degrees.

 You can begin working toward a rewarding career as a pharmacologist by earning an appropriate undergraduate degree at Grand Canyon University.
-Combine classroom instruction with hands-on experience when you enroll in the Bachelor of Science in Biology with an Emphasis in Pre-Pharmacy program or work toward a Bachelor of Science in Biochemistry and Molecular Biology.
+Combine classroom instruction with hands-on experience when you enroll in the Bachelor of Science in Biology with an Emphasis in Pre-Pharmacy program or work toward a Bachelor of Science in Molecular and Cellular Biology.
 Click on Request Info above to find out more about applying to our Christian learning community.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.